Fourier Plane-Wave Series Expansion for Holographic MIMO Communications

-given by a centered disk of radius $\kappa$.
-As a result, $\gamma(\cdot,\cdot)$ is always real-valued and the representation in \eqref{Fourier_planewave} involves propagating plane-waves only.
+given by a disk of radius $\kappa$.
+As a result, $\gamma(\cdot,\cdot)$ is always real-valued and the representation in \eqref{Fourier_planewave} involves propagating {plane waves} only.
 Note that this is due to the spatial stationarity of $h(\vect{r},\vect{s})$ that reveals the low-pass filter behavior of the electromagnetic channel.
-The third term $H_a(k_x,k_y,\kappa_x,\kappa_y)$ in~\eqref{Fourier_planewave} is the \emph{angular response} that maps every incident direction $\hat\ktx$ onto every receive direction $\hat\krx$.
+The third term $H_a(k_x,k_y,\kappa_x,\kappa_y)$ in~\eqref{Fourier_planewave} is the \emph{angular response} that maps every source direction $\hat\ktx$ onto every receive direction $\hat\krx$.
 Its statistical structure is given in the following theorem.

-\begin{theorem} \cite[Th.~2]{PizzoIT21} If $h(\vect{r},\vect{s})$ is a spatially-stationary, circularly-symmetric and complex-Gaussian random field, the angular response $H_a(k_x,k_y,\kappa_x,\kappa_y)$ is of the form
+\begin{theorem} \cite{PizzoIT21} If $h(\vect{r},\vect{s})$ is a spatially-stationary, circularly-symmetric and complex-Gaussian random field, the angular response $H_a(k_x,k_y,\kappa_x,\kappa_y)$ is of the form